Risk Factors Dashboard

 Environmental, Social and Governance

 We publish our Corporate Responsibility Report and several ESG-related policies and statements on the ESG section of our corporate website, which is located at https://scottsmiraclegro.com/responsibility/environmental-social-and-governance.
 These policies and statements address environmental, health and safety and human rights concerns.
 We maintain a Supplier Code of Conduct that establishes the minimum standards that suppliers must satisfy to sell goods to or do business with the Company.
-We also published a Supplier Code of Conduct in fiscal 2022 that establishes the minimum standards that suppliers must satisfy to sell goods or do business with the Company.
+Further ESG initiatives in fiscal 2024 included responding to the Carbon Disclosure Project’s climate change and water questionnaires.
 Further ESG initiatives in fiscal 2023 included responding to the Carbon Disclosure Project’s climate questionnaire and completing the S&P Corporate Sustainability Assessment.
 The contents of our corporate website are not incorporated by reference in this Form 10-K or in any other report or document we file with the SEC.

 Website and General Information